-On 25 January 2017, the Board of Directors designated Thomas Ingelfinger as the Lead Independent Director, since the Chairman of the Board of Directors had become the (indirect) controlling party of Alicros S.p.A.
+On 25 January 2017, the Board of Directors designated Thomas Ingelfinger as the Lead Independent Director, since the Chairman of the Board of Directors had become the (indirect) controlling party of Alicros S.p.A, which was, as mentioned, subsequently incorporated into Lagfin S.C.A., a limited partnership with share capital, with effect from 12 February 2019.

-The Lead Independent Director was attributed the functions provided for by the Code: he will be responsible for coordinating all the requests and contributions of the non-executive Directors, and, specifically, the Independent Directors, and for liaising with the Chairman of the Board of Directors to ensure that the Directors receive complete and timely information.
+The Lead Independent Director was attributed the functions provided for by the Code: he is responsible for coordinating all the requests and contributions of the non-executive Directors, and, specifically, the Independent Directors, and for liaising with the Chairman of the Board of Directors to ensure that the Directors receive complete and timely information.